ethereum/consensus-specs/specs/capella/beacon-chain.md

 #### `WithdrawalTransaction`

-New EIP-2718 transaction type, with the format being the single byte `WITHDRAWAL_TX_TYPE` followed by an SSZ encoding of the `WithdrawalTransaction` container comprising the transaction contents.
+New EIP-2718 transaction type, with the format being the single byte `TX_TYPE_WITHDRAWAL` followed by an SSZ encoding of the `WithdrawalTransaction` container comprising the transaction contents.

 ```python